The collective work process will reflect on the following problems:

 Dagerman’s text makes allusions to the sea, therefore the meetings will take place in cities where the sea plays an important role in the every day life.
 Each meeting brings together 15-30 young artists and academics together with experienced artists and workshop leaders.
 They will work in institutions and in the public space of the three cities.
 A core of the participants will participate in all three workshops, but local artists and academics will also attend individual exercises.

-Participants in the project: Vanessa Virta, Sara Gurevitsch, Tuuli Malla, Emmi Venna, Alex Rosa, Karon Jonson, Solveig Styve Holte, Ann-Christin Berg Kongsness, Agnes Due, Simone Bang Jørgensen, Emil Krog, Emilia Gasiorek, John Andrew, Per Huttner, Carima Neusser and Stine Frandsen as well as support by researchers Lars Palm and Eva Cronqvist.
+Participants in the project: Vanessa Virta, Sara Gurevitsch, Tuuli Malla, Emmi Venna, Alex Rosa, Karon Jonson, Solveig Styve Holte, Ann-Christin Berg Kongsness, Agnes Due, Simone Bang Jørgensen, Emil Krog, Emilia Gasiorek, John Andrew, Per Huttner, Carima Neusser, Gry Tingskog and Stine Frandsen as well as support by researchers Lars Palm and Eva Cronqvist.